 Stand-out national pavilions include Egypt, one of the most inventive and unusual offerings at this year’s Venice Biennale, courtesy of the artist Wael Shawky.
 Visitors were moved by this musical, filmed in a historic theatre in Alexandria, that melds revolutionary moments in history with a series of sweet, surreal melodies—plus Sobhy the donkey.

-At the Australian pavilion, the Golden Lion winner Archie Moore created an “intensely moving” genealogical chart—in white chalk on black walls—tracing his Kamilaroi, Bigambul and British ancestry going back 65,000 years.
+At the Australia pavilion, the Golden Lion winner Archie Moore created an “intensely moving” genealogical chart—in white chalk on black walls—tracing his Kamilaroi, Bigambul and British ancestry going back 65,000 years.
 Meanwhile Jeffrey Gibson, the first Indigenous artist to have a solo show in the US pavilion, blends Native American traditions with text, textiles and themes of identity and globalism, creating a riotously colourful and joyful art oasis.

 Venice Biennale, Arsenale—Foreigners Everywhere, until 24 November